Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/final/speaker_in_instructions.md

 type: noResponse
 ---

-## Please tell the story one last time
+## Please tell your story one last time

+This time, there is no listener, we just want you to tell your story one last time to the camera, as naturally as possible.

-The video is recording automatically so just start telling your story whenever you are ready!
+The video is recording automatically - begin telling your story whenever you are ready.

 When you're done, click the button below to continue to the next stage.